German submarine U-404: Fifth and sixth patrols

+On 25 April 1943, German radio erroneously broadcast that U-404 had torpedoed and sunk the aircraft carrier USS Ranger in the North Atlantic.
+No such sinking ever occurred; Ranger would survive the war and was sold for scrap in 1946.

 Seventh patrol and loss

 U-404 left St. Nazaire with a new commander on 24 July 1943.
 Four days later, she was sent to the bottom with all hands, at position 45°53′N 09°25′W, due to the efforts and depth charges of three Liberator aircraft, two American and one British.
 They did not emerge from the action unscathed; all three planes lost an engine due to the accurate anti-aircraft fire from the U-boat.

 Wolfpacks

 U-404 took part in 13 wolfpacks, namely: